attainu/python-project-sunitta-thomas-au9/README.md

 3. We have to import the argparse,stat,datetime,time,shutil and os modules for this.

 4. Build and tested on windows 10
+### Prerequisites
+•	python 3.8 (Install this from the  official website https://www.python.org/)

+•	Basic knowledge of how to use command prompt, how to copy and paste files .
 ### Product Features
 With this project we can organize the files based on size, modified date, extension and alphabets.
 It is a Python script that comes in handy and returns a folder “Organiser” where all the files are organized in a well-manner within seconds.